HackerOne

-HackerOne is a company specializing in cybersecurity, specifically attack resistance management, which blends the security expertise of ethical hackers with asset discovery, continuous assessment, and process enhancement to find and close gaps in the digital attack surface.
+HackerOne Inc. is a cybersecurity operations technology company managed by certified information system security professionals who conduct vulnerability threat assessments to identify bugs found on a website, application or server.
 It was one of the first companies to embrace and utilize crowd-sourced security and cybersecurity researchers as linchpins of its business model; pioneering bug bounty and coordinated vulnerability disclosure.
-As of December 2022, HackerOne’s network had paid over $230 million in bounties.
-HackerOne’s customers include The U.S. Department of Defense, General Motors, GitHub, Goldman Sachs, Google, Hyatt, Lufthansa, Microsoft, MINDEF Singapore, Nintendo, PayPal, Slack, Twitter, and Yahoo.
+As of December 2022, HackerOne's network had paid over $230 million in bounties.
+HackerOne's customers include U.S. Department of State, U.S. Department of Defense, General Motors, GitHub, Goldman Sachs, Chaturbate, Google, Hyatt, Lufthansa, Microsoft, MINDEF Singapore, Nintendo, PayPal, Slack, Twitter, and Yahoo.

 History

 In 2011, Dutch hackers Jobert Abma and Michiel Prins attempted to find security vulnerabilities in 100 prominent high-tech companies.
 They discovered flaws in all of the companies, including Facebook, Google, Apple, Microsoft, and Twitter.
 Dubbing their efforts the "Hack 100", Abma and Prins contacted the at-risk firms.
 While many firms ignored their disclosure attempts, the COO of Facebook, Sheryl Sandberg, passed on the warning to their head of product security, Alex Rice.
 Rice, Abma and Prins connected, and together with Merijn Terheggen founded HackerOne in 2012.
-In November 2015, Terheggen stepped down from his role as CEO and was replaced by Marten Mickos.
+In November 2015, Terheggen stepped down from his role as CEO and was replaced by Mårten Mickos.

 In November 2013, the company hosted a program encouraging the discovery and responsible disclosure of software bugs.
 Microsoft and Facebook funded the initiative, known as the Internet Bug Bounty project.
 By June 2015, HackerOne's bug bounty platform had identified approximately 10,000 vulnerabilities and paid researchers over $1 million in bounties.
 In September 2015, the company launched a Vulnerability Coordination Maturity Model, which then-policy chief Katie Moussouris described as “an important effort from HackerOne to codify some reasonable minimum standards on how organizations handle incoming, unsolicited vulnerability reports.”
 In April 2017, the company announced 240% year-over-year customer growth in Europe, and the subsequent opening of additional European offices to serve increasing customer demand.